CTcue/ctAutocompletion/README.md

 ### Synonym browsing

-Obtain all umls synonyms for a given CUI code.
+Obtain all UMLS synonyms for a given CUI code.

 ```